Codecademy/docs/content/cybersecurity/concepts/nmap/terms/nmap-scan/nmap-scan.md

 - `open`: The port is open and actively accepting connections.
 - `closed`: The port is accessible, but no application is accepting connections through it.
 - `filtered`: Nmap can't tell if the port is open because a firewall or other packet filtering is preventing access.
-- `unfiltered`: The port is accessible, but nmap cannot determine if the port is open or closed.
+- `unfiltered`: The port is accessible, but Nmap cannot determine if the port is open or closed.
 - `open|filtered`: Nmap cannot tell if a port is open or filtered.
 - `closed|filtered`: Nmap cannot tell if a port is closed or filtered.